LTGS: Long-Term Gaussian Scene Chronology From Sparse View Updates: Method

-\textbf{Gaussian object template extraction.} After associating 2D change masks, we are ready to build object-level Gaussian templates, which can be refined and function as a reusable geometric prior.
+\paragraph{Gaussian object template extraction} After associating 2D change masks, we are ready to build object-level Gaussian templates, which can be refined and function as a reusable geometric prior.
 We first decompose the initial Gaussian reconstruction $\mathcal{G}_0$ into a set of template objects $\mathcal{T}_0 = \{o_{0,k}\}$ and the background $\mathcal{B}_0$.
 We formulate it as a segmentation problem for individual splats, and solve for the optimal label assignment as proposed in~\cite{flashsplat}.
 Objects in a later sequence do not exist in $\mathcal{G}_0$, and we initialize the templates $\{\mathcal{T}_t|t > 0\}$ using 3D point clouds estimated with MASt3R.
+Note that we reuse the extracted descriptors of MASt3R in previous stages and optimize per-view depth maps with fixed camera parameters from~\cref{subsec:change_detection} to reconstruct 3D point clouds.
 The point clouds directly provide the positions and colors of the Gaussian splats, and we simply initialize uniform opacity, identity rotation, and uniform scaling as~\cite{instantsplat}.
 For the background, we maintain a single global set of Gaussians $\mathcal{B}_0$.
 When occluded regions in the initial reconstruction become visible after changes, we augment this background representation by initializing the newly observed areas using point maps from MASt3R.